-At Trent College, we believe in the power of the creative subjects, languages, and humanities in developing wellrounded, well-informed and confident learners.
+Maths, English, Sciences remain at the core of the academic curriculum at Trent College.
+We also believe in the power of the creative subjects, languages, and humanities in developing well-rounded, well-informed and confident learners.

 We believe that it is important that pupils follow a balanced curriculum and the following criteria should be considered when choosing the option subjects: